 We intend to strengthen our relationships with existing customers and add new customers and partners.
 We will continue to target specific industry segments that require application optimized server solutions including enterprises, data centers, financial services, oil and gas exploration, biotechnology, entertainment and embedded applications.
-We began manufacturing and service operations in the Netherlands and Taiwan in support of European and Asian customers in 2012 and we plan to continue to increase our overseas manufacturing capacity and logistics capabilities and to expand our reach geographically.
+We plan to continue to increase our overseas manufacturing capacity and logistics capabilities in the Netherlands and Taiwan and to expand our reach geographically.

-Strengthen Our Relationships with Suppliers and Manufacturers
+Deepen Our Relationships with Suppliers and Manufacturers